vivsh/tokio-debouncer/README.md

 ---

-> **Best Practice:**
+### Best Practice

-> Always call `guard.done()` as soon as you acquire the guard, before doing any actual work.
-This ensures the debounce state is committed and is cancel-safe.
-If you do work before calling `done()`, you risk re-processing or double-processing if the task is cancelled or panics.
+The debounce state is now finalized automatically when the guard is dropped.
+You do not need to call any method to commit the debounce; simply let the guard go out of scope after acquiring it.
+This ensures robust, cancellation-safe batching, even if your task is cancelled or panics after acquiring the guard.

 ---